-Ever since Sylvester Stallone brought Panerai watches to Hollywood and the big screen in the mid-1990s, the Luminor has enjoyed an impressive celebrity following.
-Actors like Dwayne "The Rock" Johnson, Jason Statham, Russell Crowe, Pierce Brosnan, Ben Affleck, Orlando Bloom, Brad Pitt, Tom Cruise, Chris Pratt, and of course, Arnold Schwarzenegger have all been spotted wearing a Luminor watch on-screen, off-screen, or both.
+Ever since Sylvester Stallone brought the brands watches to Hollywood and the big screen in the mid-1990s, the collection has enjoyed an impressive celebrity following.
+Actors like Dwayne "The Rock" Johnson, Jason Statham, Russell Crowe, Pierce Brosnan, Ben Affleck, Orlando Bloom, Brad Pitt, Tom Cruise, Chris Pratt, and of course, Arnold Schwarzenegger have all been spotted wearing watches on-screen, off-screen, or both.

 Musicians John Mayer, Ed Sheeran, and Usher all have Luminor watches in their vast watch collections while celebrity chefs like Wolfgang Puck, Masaharu Morimoto, Tyler Florence, Graham Elliot, and the late Anthony Bordain have all been seen wearing Luminor watches.

 Other household names that wear Luminor watches include Disney CEO Bob Iger, President Bill Clinton, Super Bowl champ Peyton Manning, comedian Trevor Noah, and superstar golfer Greg Norman.